thiagobrun/app-ideas/3-Advanced/FastFood-App/FastFood-App.md

 placing the order the customer waits on the order to be announced before picking it up and proceeding to the dining area.

-The user stories that make up this app center around four distinct roles:
+The Main Features that make up this app center around four distinct roles:

 - User - the end user using the application
 - Customer - the simulated Customer